 A landlord can demonstrate proof that a notice was delivered through the following methods:

-- Hand Delivery – by completing a Declaration of Service at the time of delivery.
+- Hand Delivery – by completing a Declaration of Service at the time of delivery

-- Certified or Registered Mail – via return receipt and by completing a Declaration of Service at the time of mailing.
+- Certified or Registered Mail – via return receipt and by completing a Declaration of Service at the time of mailing

-Arkansas Eviction & Lease Termination Notice Forms
+Arkansas Eviction and Lease Termination Notice Forms

 Notice Form | Grounds |

-3 Day Notice to Quit | Eviction for Unpaid Rent (Civil Action) |
+3 Day Notice To Quit | Eviction for Unpaid Rent (Civil Action) |

-10 Day Notice to Quit | Eviction for Unpaid Rent (Criminal Action) |
+10 Day Notice To Quit | Eviction for Unpaid Rent (Criminal Action) |

-Immediate Notice to Vacate | Eviction for Illegal Activity |
+Immediate Notice To Vacate | Eviction for Illegal Activity |

-14 Day Notice to Comply or Vacate | Eviction for Lease Violation |
+14 Day Notice To Comply or Vacate | Eviction for Lease Violation |

-7 Day Notice to Vacate | Ending a Weekly Lease |
+7 Day Notice To Vacate | Ending a Weekly Lease |

-30 Day Notice to Vacate | Ending a Monthly / Yearly Lease |
+30 Day Notice To Vacate | Ending a Monthly / Yearly Lease |

 Sources

-- 1 AR Code § 18-17-303
+- 1 Ark.
+Code § 18-17-303

 -